Global Admins can change the order of streams by clicking on the arrow to the left of a stream name and dragging it to your preferred position.

 - Login to Beekeeper on a desktop computer

-- Click on your profile icon in the top right corner
+- Click on the speedometer icon in the top right corner

 - Click the “Streams” subtab to the left